novoblake/LandUAVSafe-Dataset/README.md

 ## ContentS
 - [List of objects](./data/data_file_1.csv): 3 different type objects have been used, House1(small), House2(big) and Hut
-- [height of UAV](./data/data_file_2.xlsx): UAV caotures images using downward facing camera at different heights
+- [height of UAV](./data/data_file_2.xlsx): UAV captures images using downward facing camera at different heights
 - [Documentation](./documentation): Additional documentation and metadata.
 - [Examples](./examples): Example scripts and notebooks.